 You can also visit your Manage preferred translators page at any time by clicking on the link at the top of your dashboard (shown below).

 Please note that if a translator is qualified in more than one level or language pair, you can add them by individual language pair and/or level.
-In the example above, Translator #3617 would be in our preferred list for Standard level English>German jobs, but not for Pro/Business level jobs.
+In the example above, Translator #3617 would be in our preferred list for Standard level English>German jobs, but not for Pro/Advanced level jobs.

 I have added my preferred translators!
 How do I give them priority to my jobs?